-More affordable than the counties associated with the Seattle/Tacoma/Everett metropolitan area (King, Kitsap, Pierce and Snohomish).
+Remains more affordable than the counties associated with the Seattle/Tacoma/Everett metropolitan area (King, Kitsap, Pierce, and Snohomish).

-Less affordable than adjacent counties to the west and south (Grays Harbor, Lewis, and Mason).
+Remains less affordable than adjacent counties to the west (Grays Harbor and Mason).